 Work at the Stadium Mitigation site began in August 2016 with the initial cleanup, removal of illegal encampments, and removal of non-native vegetation.
 Recent work onsite included the replacement planting of container plants, installation of willow cuttings, and hand broadcasting of seed.
-The project is now in year two three of the maintenance and monitoring period with vegetation communities continuing to diversify, mature, and increase in density.
+The project is now in year three of the maintenance and monitoring period with vegetation communities continuing to diversify, mature, and increase in density.

-Stadium Mitigation Site: Riparian scrub, June 2019
+Stadium Mitigation Site: Riparian scrub and forest, February 2021